Happy Work, Happy Skin.

 Yet, the workplace is increasingly linked to flare-ups of conditions like eczema, rosacea, and acne.
 Chronic stress can impair skin barrier function, and indoor environments with low humidity or high levels of pollutants can exacerbate skin dryness and irritation.
 Despite this, national guidance doesn't currently list skin health as a benefit of improved workplace environments.

-The Skin Well™ believes this matters.
-Because when skin is left out of the workplace wellbeing conversation, the public is left without the full picture.
+The Skin Well® project highlights this gap —Because when skin is left out of the workplace wellbeing conversation, the public is left without the full picture.

 Trusted Sources (Not a Complete Catalogue)